bexoft/finalmq/README.md

-## Protocol Connection
+## Protocol Session

-The second layer is called **Protocol Connection**.
+The second layer is called **Protocol Session**.
 For this layer, an application can implement custom framing protocols as "plugins".
 When an application receives a message with the received() event, it will deliver always a complete message to the application.

 The main class of this layer is called **ProtocolSessionContainer**.
 This container manages multi connections.
 The connection can be incoming connections (bind) and outgoing connections (connect).
 For one ProtocolSessionContainer, it is possible to call multiple times bind() for multiple listening ports (incoming connections) and it is also possible to call multiple times connect() for multiple outgoing connections.
 The class that represents a connection is called **ProtocolSession**, but the application will only get the interface **IProtocolSession** as a shared_ptr.
 In this layer, a connection is called session, because there can be protocols implemented which maintain sessions which could live longer than a socket connection.
 For simple protocols the session will be disconnected as soon the socket is disconnected, but for advanced protocols a session could recognize a socket disconnection, but the session is not disconnected and after a reconnection the session can continue its work.
 It depends on the protocol, when to disconnect a session.
 There could be protocols implemented that guarantee no message lost after reconnection.